tramnguyenneomore/rag-app/README.md

 ## Getting started

 1. Clone this repo.
-2. Navigate to the `rag-quickstart-app` folder under `samples` folder.
+2. Navigate to the `rag-plantops-app` folder.
 2. Connect to subaccount using cf:
     ` cf api <subaccount-endpoint>`
     ` cf login`